aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xltm-to-pptm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLTM to PPTM</h2>

+The need to convert XLTM to PPTM arises when a Python developer wants to add a feature to their application that allows users to convert XLTM files to PPTM.
+XLTM files are Excel Open XML Macro-Enabled Template files, while PPTM files are PowerPoint Open XML Macro-Enabled Presentation files.
+Converting between these two formats can be a difficult and time-consuming task, but with the help of Aspose.Total for Python via .NET API, it can be done quickly and easily.

-For a Python developer, who is trying to add a XLTM to PPTM conversion feature within application, [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLTM and PPTM files.
+<h2>How Aspose.Total Helps for XLTM to PPTM Conversion</h2>

+Aspose.Total for Python via .NET is a full package of various APIs that can be used to deal with different file formats, including XLTM and PPTM files.
+It can be used to automate the conversion process from XLTM to PPTM in two steps.

+The first step is to use the Aspose.Cells for Python via .NET API to convert the XLTM file to a PDF.
+This API provides a wide range of features that can be used to manipulate Excel files, including the ability to convert them to PDF.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLTM file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into desired Microsoft PowerPoint format.
+The second step is to use the Aspose.Slides for Python via .NET API to save the created PDF into the desired Microsoft PowerPoint format.
+This API provides a wide range of features that can be used to manipulate PowerPoint files, including the ability to save them in different formats.

+By using Aspose.Total for Python via .NET, developers can quickly and easily convert XLTM files to PPTM files, allowing them to add the feature to their application with minimal effort.

 {{% /blocks/products/pf/feature-page-summary %}}